HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialbutton.md

 ### <a id="properties-heightrequest"/>**HeightRequest**

 Gets or sets the desired height override of this element.
  This is a bindable property.

 Property type: [Double](https://learn.microsoft.com/en-us/dotnet/api/system.double)<br>

+Default value: -1

 Remarks:

-- <para>The default value is -1, which means the value is unset; the effective minimum height will be zero.</para>
+- <para>which means the value is unset; the effective minimum height will be zero.</para>

 - <para>
   <see cref="P:HorusStudio.Maui.MaterialDesignControls.MaterialButton.HeightRequest" /> does not immediately change the Bounds of an element; setting the <see cref="P:HorusStudio.Maui.MaterialDesignControls.MaterialButton.HeightRequest" /> will change the resulting height of the element during the next layout pass.</para>